Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1ps.md

 **Your questions** Do you have any unanswered questions (from this week, past weeks, or general BIOE) that you would like to share with us?

-**(Extra credit)** Submit a photo you have taken with foldscope to the Foldscope community via [Microcosmos Foldscope](http://microcosmos.foldscope.com/) or [NSF Vizzies](https://www.nsf.gov/news/special_reports/scivis/index.jsp).
+**(Extra credit)** Submit a photo you have taken to the Foldscope community via [Microcosmos Foldscope](http://microcosmos.foldscope.com/) or [NSF Vizzies](https://www.nsf.gov/news/special_reports/scivis/index.jsp).
 If you provide proof of participation (to be turned in the same day with the pset - e.g. screenshot) [NSF Vizzies](https://www.nsf.gov/news/special_reports/scivis/index.jsp) you will receive 5 extra points.